Ireland as the ideal solution for Brexit

 With the United Kingdom set the exit the European Union on the 29th of March 2019, many Companies find themselves in a predicament and may feel that they are being forced to choose a side as part of their Brexit strategy.
 With the Brexit date looming, a serious threat exists for certain business operations across European borders.
 Whilst a free trade deal is a possibility between the UK and the European Union, there is the likelihood of serious customs, VAT and tariff implications to consider.

 These challenges put the Republic of Ireland in a unique position because of its shared land border with the UK via Northern Ireland.
 It is likely that Ireland’s existing trade relationship with the UK will lead to special provisions with the United Kingdom, which is currently the world’s 6th largest economy.
+British authorities have already announced their plans to remain part of the Common Transit Convention post Brexit.
+This creates a key advantage for Irish businesses allowing exports to pass from Ireland through the UK to their final destination with reduced customs checks and controls.
 Additionally, Ireland will maintain the EU Free Trade agreement allowing businesses to trade across European borders freely.

 What are the benefits of forming an Irish company?